 Unless the State-wide ordinances can be flexible enough to allow more restrictive standards when local communities desire that, most future protective measures will have to be initiatives of shoreland and outer watershed owners encouraged by the local community as a whole.
 With the current minimum standards, educational help from lake organizations, government educators, and the DNR will be more important than in the past.
 Financial help through grants will continue to be an important incentive for these protective initiatives.

 2015-2016 Change Explanations and Help Sources

 The three videos below provide explanations for the recent (2015-2016) shoreland ordinance changes.
-The 3 parts can also be as a combined video.
+The 3 parts can also be viewed as a combined video.

 Part 1 – changes to required shoreland lot sizes